-For all multi-year grants (including both standard and continuing grants), the Principal Investigator must submit an annual project report to the cognizant Program Officer at least 90 days before the end of the current budget period.
-(Some programs or awards require more frequent project reports).
-Within 90 days after expiration of a grant, the PI also is required to submit a final project report, and a project outcomes report for the general public.
+For all multi-year grants (including both standard and continuing grants), the Principal Investigator must submit an annual project report to the cognizant Program Officer no later than 90 days prior to the end of the current budget period.
+(Some programs or awards require submission of more frequent project reports).
+No later than 120 days following expiration of a grant, the PI also is required to submit a final project report, and a project outcomes report for the general public.

-Failure to provide the required annual or final project reports, or the project outcomes report will delay NSF review and processing of any future funding increments as well as any pending proposals for that PI.
-PIs should examine the formats of the required reports in advance to assure availability of required data.
+Failure to provide the required annual or final project reports, or the project outcomes report, will delay NSF review and processing of any future funding increments as well as any pending proposals for all identified Pls and co-Pls on a given award.
+Pls should examine the formats of the required reports in advance to assure availability of required data.

-Pls are required to use NSF's electronic project-reporting system, available through FastLane, for preparation and submission of annual and final project reports.
-Such reports provide information on activities and findings, project participants (individual and organizational), publications, and other specific products and contributions.
-Pls will not be required to re-enter information previously provided, either with a proposal or in earlier updates using the electronic system.
-Submission of the report via FastLane constitutes certification by the PI that the contents of the report are accurate and complete.
-The project outcomes report must be prepared and submitted using Research.gov.
+Pls are required to use NSF's electronic project-reporting system, available through Research.gov, for preparation and submission of annual and final project reports.
+Such reports provide information on accomplishments, project participants (individual and organizational), publications, and other specific products and impacts of the project.
+Submission of the report via Research.gov constitutes certification by the PI that the contents of the report are accurate and complete.
+The project outcomes report also must be prepared and submitted using Research.gov.
 This report serves as a brief summary, prepared specifically for the public, of the nature and outcomes of the project.
 This report will be posted on the NSF website exactly as it is submitted by the PI.